Are LinkedIn Video Downloaders Safe to Use?

 Yes — LinkedIn video downloaders can be safe when used correctly.

-The actual risk is not the act of downloading itself, but which tool you choose and how it handles your data, browser, and permissions.
+The actual risk is usually not the act of downloading itself, but which tool you choose and how that tool handles:

 What Is a LinkedIn Video Downloader?